robosac333/Financial_Sentiment_Analysis/README.md

 2. The FMP and Finnhub API keys to fetch latest news and summary were paid and needed subscription.
 As a result I used only the Alpha Vantage API to get the required information.

 3. Normally, the .env file would be included in the .gitignore to ensure the credentials are stored securely.
 However, in this case, it has been intentionally included to simplify the setup process for the invigilator, as the token used is freely available and does not pose a security risk.
+The env file is not copied inside the docker build for the fastapi container but is referenced by the docker compose and uses this in its network as a environment variable making the network more secure to attacks.

 ### Activate the app
 ```sh